 Heat Staking a Large Automobile Taillight Assembly

-This video showcases a custom-format Thermal Press International machine engineered to heat stake a large automotbile taillight assembly.
-Applications such as automotive lighting components often require hgih-strength fasteneing, precise alignment, and repeatable thermal forming across multiple stake points to ensure structural integrity, fit, and long-term performance in demanding vehicle environments.
+This video showcases a custom-format Thermal Press International machine engineered to heat stake a large automobile taillight assembly.
+Applications such as automotive lighting components often require high-strength fastening, precise alignment, and repeatable thermal forming across multiple stake points to ensure structural integrity, fit, and long-term performance in demanding vehicle environments.

 Because automotive taillight assemblies are often large, contoured, and multi-piece, specialized machine architecture and custom fixturing are essential for maintaining part alignment and delivering consistent staking results across the entire assembly.
 Multi-head systems such as this can significantly improve cycle time, reduce handling, and support high-volume automotive production demands.